MakoWish/Faitour/README.md

 ## About

-Faitour 2 is a complete rewrite of [MakoWish/Faitour](https://github.com/MakoWish/Faitour). which was originally forked from [eightus/Cyder](https://github.com/eightus/Cyder), so I must first give credit to that project for the inspiration.
-The issue with the original Faitour was that packets to any real services would be intercepted and not properly forwarded, so the services were rendered useless.
+Faitour 2 is a complete rewrite of [MakoWish/Faitour](https://github.com/MakoWish/Faitour) which was originally forked from [eightus/Cyder](https://github.com/eightus/Cyder), so I must first give credit to that project for the inspiration.
+The issue with the original Faitour was that packets to any real services would be intercepted and not properly forwarded, so the services were effectively rendered useless outside of spoofing NMAP scans.
 This defeated the purpose of working alongside OpenCanary as it blocked all access to OpenCanary's enabled services.
 For this reason, I decided to start from scratch and try to create my own honeypot with some fully-functional services and detailed logging.

 The idea behind this project was to not only spoof services to NMAP scans, but also log all access attempts in a format that follows the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/ecs-field-reference.html).
 This will make parsing the logs much easier for ingestion into Elasticsearch.
 Once I feel this project has matured a bit more, I will work on an [Elastic integration](https://www.elastic.co/integrations/data-integrations) to take all the work out of ingesting these logs, as well as creating Elastic Security alerts based on observed activity.